-Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy?
+Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy1?

-□ Yes
+Yes

-□ In fossil gas

-□ In nuclear energy
+In fossil gas In nuclear energy

-🗷 No
+× No

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.